MEET THE BOARD

 I came on to the Trust Board in 2021.
 I am a mature student.
 In recent years, there have been massive changes to the ways in which information is conveyed.
 I oversee the Trust’s social media communications, including its YouTube output.
 The demographic profile of users varies from platform to platform: since I became involved, the number of people following the Trust on Twitter has been built up to well over 1,000, with more than 500 on Facebook and in excess of 100 on Instagram.

-My main work for the Trust involves running its Gold Membership scheme, undertaking all the administrative tasks involved in booking boardroom visits, organising meetings, etc. I’ve represented the Trust’s Gold Members as a director on the Club Board (which has appointed me as its champion for equality, diversity and inclusion) since being elected onto the Trust Board in 2019.
+My main work for the Trust involves running its Gold Membership scheme, undertaking all the administrative tasks involved in booking boardroom visits, organising meetings, etc. I’ve represented the Trust’s Gold Members as a director on the Club Board (which has appointed me as its champion for equality, diversity and inclusion) since being elected on to the Trust Board in 2019.
 I was involved in the review of the Trust’s constitution relating to the governance of the Gold Membership scheme and I helped to develop the Stacey West Investment Bond, as well as working on the #MyCityMyShirt project.
-I’ve been Interim Vice Chair of the Trust since October 2021.
+I became the Interim Vice Chair of the Trust since October 2021, before being formally appointed as its Vice Chair in 2022.
 I’m a finance director for an IT consultancy.

 I joined the Trust’s Board in 2015.
 I was the Trust’s Chair for two years and also represented its Gold Members as a director on the Club Board.
 I’m a retired chartered accountant and am currently the Trust’s Treasurer, also having served on the Working Group that organised the Stacey West Investment Bond.
 I’m currently a director of the both the club and its holding company in my own right.

 The Trust Board now consists of the following: